Fully-heavy tetraquark states and their evidences in the LHC observations: Model and method

 where $n$ is the number of harmonic oscillator functions, and $a$ is the ratio coefficient.
 There are three parameters $\{d_1,d_n,n\}$ to be determined through the variation method.
-It is found that with the parameter set \{0.068 fm, 2.711 fm, 15\} for the $cc\bar{c}\bar{c}$ system, we can obtain stable solutions.
+It is found that with the parameter sets \{0.068 fm, 2.711 fm, 15\} and \{0.050 fm, 2.016 fm, 15\} for the $cc\bar{c}\bar{c}$ and $bb\bar{b}\bar{b}$ systems, we can obtain stable solutions.

-{\emph{Results and discussion}}-- We focus on the $P$-wave $T_{(cc\bar{c}\bar{c})}$ in this part to understand the di-$J/\psi$ spectrum observed at LHCb~\cite{LHCexp}.
-In Table~\ref{cccc} the eigenvectors for different color configurations of the $P$-wave $T_{(cc\bar{c}\bar{c})}$ states are listed in the last column.
-The eigenvalues for each configuration and mixing terms between different configurations are listed in the 3rd column.
-Then, the eigenvalues for the physical states can be extracted by diagonalizing the mass matrix of the last column, and the masses are listed in the 4th column.

-Given the total spin of the $cc\bar{c}\bar{c}$ system, $S=0, \ 1, \ 2$, and the orbital angular moment $L=1$, the system can couple to states with total angular momentum $J=0, \ 1, \ 2, \ 3$.
-For $J=3$ it is required that all the quark (antiquark) spins are in parallel with the orbital angular momentum, and the orbital excitation is between the $cc$ and $\bar{c}\bar{c}$ system.
-The spatial wavefunction is antisymmetric, while the spin wavefunction is symmetric.
-As a result, the flavor wavefunction must be antisymmetric in order to respect the Fermi statistics with the color wavefunction considered.
-This suggests that the $J=3$ state can only have $C=-1$ and is the only pure state of $^5P_{3^{--}}(\bar{3}3)_c(\xi_3)$ .
-In contrast, for states with $J=0, \ 1, \ 2$ the total spin wavefunction can have all possible configurations, i.e. symmetric, antisymmetric, or mixing of both.
-It thus allows access to both $C=\pm 1$ states for those states, i.e., $J^{PC}=0^{-\pm}, \ 1^{-\pm}, \ 2^{-\pm}$, where both conventional and exotic quantum numbers are present.

-For the $J=3$ state our calculation shows that it has the largest $L-S$ coupling and significantly large spin-spin coupling.
-These contributions have raised its mass to be above the averaged values of other multiplets in the first orbital excitation.
-Apart from the $3^{--}$ state it shows that all the other states have the excitation modes of both $\xi_1$ and $\xi_2$.
-For each quantum number these two excitation modes have an equal strength because of the flavor symmetry.

-To proceed, let us first look into the other $P$-wave states with conventional quantum numbers, i.e., $J^{PC}=0^{-+}, \ 1^{--}, \ 2^{-+}$.
-Three energy levels are expected for the quantum number $0^{-+}$.
-In Table~\ref{cccc} it shows that the highest and lowest mass states are dominated by the $(\xi_1,\xi_2)$ mode.
-It is interesting to note that the mass of the highest one is about 6.89 GeV which is located at the same mass position as the narrow peak observed by LHCb.
-By assigning the narrow peak to be the highest $0^{-+}$ state, we find that the mixing pattern turns out to be consistent with the experimental observations: